ReneNyffenegger/Bible-Text-Sources/www.byztxt.com/README.md

 Hence, [030_removeStrongsAndParsing.pl](https://github.com/ReneNyffenegger/Bible-Text-Sources/blob/master/www.byztxt.com/scripts/030_removeStrongsAndParsing.pl) should produce the same output for `BYZTXT` and `BYZPRSD`, yet it varies a bit (mostly in revelation), with `BYZPRSD` seeming to have better quality.

-## SCR-TR:   Scrivener 1894 TR

-The Scrivener 1894 Textus Receptus edition, as reprinted by the Trinitarian Bible Society and (in its original form) by the Bible for Today, Inc.

 ## SCRIVNER

 Scrivener's 1894 Textus Receptus as published by Trinitarian Bible Society